IanMarcello/IanMarcello/README.md

 - 👋 Hi, I’m @IanMarcello
 - 👀 I’m interested in full stack development
-- ✌ Currently working on towards a full stack web dev
+- ✌ I'm currently working on towards a full stack web dev
-- 🌱 I’m currently learning the Laravel framework
+- 🌱 At the moment, I am still learning the Laravel framework
 - 📫 How to reach me: ianjada17@gmail.com

 <!---